shipreq/shipreq/Code/usecase/DEV.md

 Security
 ========

-Restricted pages should be protected in `AppSiteMap`.
+Pages are protected in `AppSiteMap`.
+This includes both authentication and authorisation.

-Permissions should be checked via the `PermissionCheck` DSL.
+Snippets do not include security logic; they simply render and perform business logic.

 Available methods:
   * `Oshiro.logout`.